isomerpages/cda-corp/index.md

   - infopic:
       title: National Public Health Laboratory (NPHL)
       id: infopic
-      description: "NPHL conducts laboratory investigations to support surveillance of communicable diseases, control of outbreaks, and preparedness for new and risky pathogens. "
+      description: NPHL conducts laboratory investigations to support surveillance of communicable diseases, control of outbreaks, and preparedness for new and risky pathogens.
       button: Learn more about NPHL
       alt: Image alt text
       image: /images/NPHL_Infopic.png